riccicedric/foot-css/README.md

 ## License

 **foot.css** is an open-source framework and is licensed under the [MIT License]\
-Designed and built with ♥ by [Cédric Ricci](https://riccicedricdesign.com)
+Designed & maintained with ♥ by [Cédric Ricci](https://riccicedricdesign.com)